Diagnostic Radiology Residency

 Third Year (R3)

 Residents prepare for the American Board of Radiology (ABR) core examinations at the end of the third year.
 Some of the third-year class complete their pediatric radiology rotation at Boston Children’s Hospital.
-Additionally, residents will complete a rotation at Beverly Hospital in women’s imaging.
+Additionally, residents will complete a rotation at Beverly Hospital in women’s imaging and to get experience working in a collaborating private practice group.
 The four-week AIRP course is also completed during this year.

 Fourth Year (R4)